-The Adopt a Drain programme is an initiative led by Otago Regional Council, to educate about the impact stormwater pollution can have on the environment and our waterways.
+The Adopt a Drain programme is an initiative led by Otago Regional Council that aims to educate and empower schools and urban residents to protect local waterways by reducing stormwater pollution.

-This programme will be launched in Dunedin with the Dunedin City Council later this year, and we plan to expand it into other urban areas in Otago.
+The programme will be launched in Dunedin alongside the Dunedin City Council later this year, with plans to expand to other urban areas throughout Otago.

 This drain has been adopted